OlonadeSalwa/Netflix-Content-Analysis-Power-BI-Dashboard/README.md

 ## 📈 Dashboard Features

-- **Total Shows by Type (Pie Chart)**: Comparison between Movies and TV Shows.
+- **Total Shows by Type (Donut Chart)**: Comparison between Movies and TV Shows.
 - **Total Shows by Release Year (Line Graph)**: Shows the growth trend of Netflix content over time, especially post-2010.
-- **Total Shows by Rating (Bar Chart)**: Highlights the popularity and diversity of content ratings, with TV-MA being the most frequent.
+- **Total Shows by Rating (Column Chart)**: Highlights the popularity and diversity of content ratings, with TV-MA being the most frequent.
 - **Type of Show by Director (Donut Chart)**: Distribution of show types by director.
 - **Total Shows by Country (Map)**: A global view of content production distribution.